 Growing up watching NBA legends Michael Jordan and Derrick Rose rise to greatness, Ky Bowman made it his lifetime mission to compete at the same caliber in the arena.

-“Knowing I’d have to work for something pushed me more,” says Bowman, who committed to the Eagles program during a winless 2015–2016 season (0–18 in the ACC).
+“Knowing I’d have to work for something pushed me more,” says Bowman.
 Not only was he drawn to shaping a winning program, but he knew he would thrive in the family-like culture.

 “BC is all for each other,” says Bowman.
 “If someone’s down, someone is going to help you up.”

-“Ky gives us a tough, hard-nosed leader whose competitive spirit will become infectious to his teammates,” coach Christian told BC Eagles.
+“Ky gives us a tough, hard-nosed leader whose competitive spirit has become infectious to his teammates,” says Coach Christian.
 “A gifted athlete, he is explosive and fast, and he plays the game to win.”
 Bowman helped the Eagles finish the 2017–2018 season 19–16 overall.

 Today, Bowman’s goal is to “be the best player I can be for BC and for myself so I can accomplish my personal goals and those of our team.”